Merchant Cash Advances Explained

 Why Business Owners Should Be Wary

-The benefits of using a merchant cash advance in lieu of something like a term loan are numerous, but one specific drawback can outweigh them all.
+There are numerous benefits of using a merchant cash advance instead of a term loan, but one specific drawback can outweigh them.
 The costs involved can easily outstrip anything you gain in terms of convenience or accessibility.

 How the Factor Rate Influences Cost

 The factor rate is one of the most misunderstood aspects of merchant cash advances because it makes the interest rate appear lower than it is.
 When you take time to run the numbers, however, it becomes apparent that merchant advances can be one of the most expensive borrowing options.

 Here’s an example to illustrate this point.
 Assume that you’re taking an advance of $50,000, with a factor rate of 1.3, and a 12-month term.
 When you multiply the factor rate by the advance amount, you see that the total repayment amount comes to $65,000.
 At first glance, it looks like you’re paying an interest rate of 30%, but the actual APR may be much higher based on the hold-back amount.

 Let’s say you agree to a retrieval rate of 15% of your daily receipts, and you’re projecting monthly credit card sales to average $35,000 over the next year.
 Using those figures, your daily payment would come to $175, and the loan and you would repay in approximately 372 days.
 That would put the daily interest rate at 0.15% and the overall APR at 53.9%, nearly double the 30% rate you initially were paying.
 If your business generates $40,000 in monthly credit card sales, the APR will climb to 61.6%.

 Alternatives to a Merchant Cash Advance

 If you’re not as pressed for time to raise capital or are leery of the higher costs that merchant cash advances entail, some other possibilities are worth exploring.